writethedocs/www/docs/code-of-conduct.rst

 In your report please include, when possible:

 * Your contact info (so we can get in touch with you)
-* Names or descriptions of anyone who was involved or witness to the incident.
+* Names or descriptions of anyone who was involved or who witnessed the incident.
 * When and where the incident occurred.
 Please be as specific as possible.
 * Your account of what occurred.
 If there is a written record (e.g. tweets or slack messages) please include screenshots, or otherwise a link.
 * Any extra context you believe existed for the incident.